markrudenkov/forecast-forex-rates/README.md

 ### Prerequisities

-You need to install MySQL
-You need to install Maven
+You need to install MySQL and Maven